 - Further drug abuse and/or health complications

-If you or someone you love is struggling with lorazepam addiction, let us help.
-Our free and confidential recovery helpline is available 24 hours a day to provide you with the information and personal treatment options you need.
-Save your brain, and save your life.
-Call 855-808-6212today.
+If you or someone you love is struggling with lorazepam addiction, let Black Bear Rehab help.
+Our free and confidential recovery helpline is available 24 hours a day.
+We are here any time to provide you with information and access to the personal treatment options you need.